 Hair loss leading to baldness is called Alopecia.
 Most people lose hair because they have inherited a genetic design that predisposes them for baldness.
 Hair loss can also be caused by underlying medical problems, drugs, infections and a variety of other factors.
 Medical problems that can cause diffuse hair loss include Stress, prolonged disease, anaemia, thyroid disease, connective tissue diseases (such as Lupus), severe nutritional deficiencies; mainly iron, calcium and vitamins deficiencies, crash dieting, surgical procedures, and severe emotional problems.

-In men there are two types of hair follicle which differ genetically.
-Hair follicles over front and crown have androgenic receptors while follicles on back and both side of scalp do not have androgenic receptors.
+In men, there are two types of the hair follicle which differ genetically.
+Hair follicles over front and crown have androgenic receptors while follicles on the back and both side of scalp do not have androgenic receptors.
 Under the influence of DHT, follicles with androgenic receptors first produce thinner, shorter hair with weaker shafts.
 Eventually, these follicles produce only fine, almost invisible, vellus hair, and they may die out altogether.
 Androgenetic alopecia requires three conditions: the genes for hair loss, male hormones in adequate quantities, and time.